 | LM Studio | http://localhost:61234/v1/chat/completions |

-When calling a locally deployed model from a browser, connection failures may occur due to ad-blocking extensions or CORS policy restrictions.
-CORS is a browser security mechanism designed to prevent webpages from accessing resources from other origins arbitrarily.
-As a result, when you request a local model API from a webpage, the browser may block it.
+When calling a locally deployed model in a browser, if the connection fails, common causes include browser ad-blocking extensions or Cross-Origin Resource Sharing (CORS) restrictions.
+CORS policy is a browser security mechanism that prevents web pages from accessing resources from different origins arbitrarily.
+Therefore, when you request a local model interface from a web page, it may be blocked by the browser.

 The